xgao922/ViT-Prisma/docs/README.md

 # Prisma: An Open Source Toolkit for Mechanistic Interpretability in Vision and Video
-This repo contains code for vision and video mechanistic interpretability, including activation caching and SAE training.
+Prisma contains code for vision and video mechanistic interpretability, including activation caching and SAE training.
 We support a variety of vision/video models from Huggingface and OpenCLIP.
+This library was originally made by [Sonia Joseph](https://github.com/soniajoseph) (see a full list of contributors [here](#Contributors)).

 Mechanistic interpretability is broadly split into two parts: circuit-analysis and sparse autoencoders (SAEs).
 Circuit-analysis finds the causal links between internal components of the model and primarily relies on activation caching.
 SAEs are like a more fine-grained "primitive" that you can use to examine intermediate activations.
 Prisma has the infrastructure to do both.